The Banking Regulation Review: South Africa

 Outlook and conclusions

 1 Natalie Scott is a director at Werksmans Attorneys.
-The author would like to thank Tahli Hanan, a second-year candidate attorney at Werksmans Attorneys, for her help with the preparation of this chapter.
+The author would like to thank Kyra South, an associate at Werksmans Attorneys, for her help with the preparation of this chapter.

-2 In its November 2019 Financial Stability Review, the SARB states that financial stability 'refers to a financial system that is resilient to systemic shocks, facilitates efficient financial intermediation and mitigates the macroeconomic costs of disruptions in such a way that confidence in the system is maintained'.
+2 In its November 2020 Financial Stability Review, the SARB states that financial stability 'refers to a financial system that espouses confidence through resilience to systemic risks and its ability to efficiently intermediate funds'.

 5 Section 3 of the NPS Act.